Education for all

 Osteoporosis is a major public health concern, with 200 million individuals worldwide.
 The burden of osteoporotic fractures is high.

 Despite the availability of treatments proven to reduce fracture risk and accumulating evidence that osteoporosis treatment can prolong life, osteoporosis remains under-diagnosed and under-treated, with only about 20% of patients with hip fracture treated to reduce the risk of future fracture.

-The LOCF ECHO Bone Health TeleECHO for Advocates consists of twice monthly 30 minute sessions, each having 20 minutes of interactive case-based learning and 10 minutes of presentation.
+The LOCF ECHO Bone Health TeleECHO for Advocates consists of two monthly 30 minute sessions, each having 20 minutes of interactive case-based learning and 10 minutes of presentation.

 The LOC clinicians (including physical therapy, nutrition, pharmacy, and psychology) and other specialists having expertise in different aspects in the care of osteoporosis, gout, osteoarthritis and other bone conditions.